sprax/metrics/README.md

-# metrics
+# dev metrics
-metrics using git and other tools
+Development metrics using git and other tools.